 The impact of a realistic land-surface initialization on sub-seasonal and seasonal forecasts was also assessed with EC-Earth2.3, by comparing two sets of 10-member four-month long hindcasts over the 1981-2010 period starting the predictions on the 1st of May, June, July and August.
 For simplicity, only results for the May start dates are discussed here.
-In the first set, the Clim June 2015 This template is available at:

-http://www.ecmwf.int/en/computing/access-computing-facilities/forms experiment, the land surface is initialised with climatological conditions taken from ERAInt-Land (Balsamo et al., 2013), while in the second set, the Init experiment, the soil moisture is initialized with the simultaneous ERAInt-Land values.
+In the first set, the Clim experiment, the land surface is initialised with climatological conditions taken from ERAInt-Land (Balsamo et al., 2013), while in the second set, the Init experiment, the soil moisture is initialized with the simultaneous ERAInt-Land values.
 The ocean, sea-ice and atmospheric components are initialized with ORAS4, a sea-ice reconstruction and ERA-Interim (Dee et al., 2011), respectively.
 However, the sea-ice initial conditions of these experiments are different from the ones used in the previous section as the IC3 sea-ice reconstruction was not available until the land-surface experiments were already started.
-Seasonal forecast quality is assessed using ERA-Interim as a reference for temperature and precipitation (Huffman et al., 2009).
+Seasonal forecast quality is assessed using ERA-Interim as a reference for temperature and GPCP for precipitation (Huffman et al., 2009).